KlebanAndrii/admin-dashboard/README.md

 👉  Click here - [admin-dashboard](https://admin-dashboard-posts.netlify.app/)

+## A modern admin dashboard built with Next.js, Tailwind CSS, and TypeScript, featuring Zod for data validation, Lucide-react icons, and reusable UI components like Avatar, Card, and DropdownMenu.
+The project includes responsive Recharts line charts, a clean code structure, light and dark theme support, and intuitive navigation with dropdown menus and analytic cards for an efficient user experience.

 # Admin Dashboard is a modern admin interface built with Next.js, Tailwind CSS, and TypeScript.
 The project utilizes: